eds35016/bbcode-react-app/README.md

 # BBCode Template App

 This repository contains a small React application for building and previewing BBCode templates.
+A minimal Node.js backend is included for user accounts and storing templates securely.

 ## Development